KKUPC/CliNaP-M_April2022/4_data_preprocessing/4_data_preprocessing_README.md

 ## LC-MS data pre-processing
 ### Step 1.
 Upload data

+In metabolomics studies, the number of samples can vary a lot (from a handful to several hundreds).
+Thus, extracting your data from the raw files can be very fast, or take quite a long time.
+To optimise the computation time as much as possible, the W4M core team chose to develop tools that can run single raw files for the first steps of pre-processing in parallel, since the initial actions in the extraction process treat files independently.

+Since the first steps can be run on each file independently, the use of Dataset collections in Galaxy is recommended, to avoid having to launch jobs manually for each sample.
+You can start using the dataset collection option from the very beginning of your analysis, when uploading your data into Galaxy.

 click on the upload icon on the top left of the screen next to the word "Tools"
 - Select collection tab
 - Select choose local file